 Oxycodone is an opioid that is typically prescribed for the treatment of pain.
-Taking oxycodone according to a doctor’s instructions should only lead to minimal side effects, but recreational or non-prescription use of oxycodone can lead to a number of serious physical and mental health issues including moderate to severe anxiety.
+Taking oxycodone according to a doctor’s instructions should only lead to minimal side effects, but even this comes with risks.
+Recreational or non-prescription use of oxycodone can lead to a number of serious physical and mental health issues including moderate to severe anxiety.

 Oxycodone use or abuse can cause anxiety as a side effect.
 The Johns Hopkins Bloomberg School of Public Health, “found that mood and anxiety disorders are highly associated with non-medical prescription opioid use.”1 This isn’t a surprise, as anxiety puts individuals at risk for dependence and addiction.

 Psychiatric Times shares, “The odds of alcohol dependence being diagnosed are 2 to 3 times greater among patients with an anxiety disorder; these correlations are even greater for drug dependence.”2 You may struggle with anxiety as a result of oxycodone use, or you may struggle with drug dependence because of anxiety.
 These two issues support one another and create an unhealthy, escalating cycle.

 Oxycodone can cause anxiety while it is being used.
 It can also cause anxiety when someone stops using it.
 The National Institute on Drug Abuse shares, “Opioid craving, depression, anxiety, and anhedonia are triggers for relapse.”3 Individuals experiencing withdrawal-related anxiety symptoms or panic attacks may return to oxycodone to find temporary relief.
 However, this isn’t a real solution, and in the long-term it will create more anxiety problems than it masks.